How to Get Rid of Fleas & Ticks on Dogs & Cats [Vet-Approved]

 Topical solutions are a popular and effective method for preventing and treating ticks and fleas on dogs.
 These solutions are usually applied directly to the skin, typically between the shoulder blades, and they work by spreading across the dog's body through natural skin oils.
 These solutions start killing fleas and ticks in as early as 12 -48 hours after administration.

 Note: Topical solutions against fleas and ticks on dogs need to be applied on a dosing schedule to maintain efficacy.
-In addition, many products may not stay on after bathing or swimming; make sure to check the topical solution’s instructions.
+In addition, many products may not stay on after bathing or swimming; check the product’s instructions.

 1. Oral Medications for Fleas & Ticks on Dogs